VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 * M1, M1 Pro, or M1 Max machine (Mac Studio excluded)
 * macOS 12.3 or later, logged in as an admin user
 * At least 53GB of free disk space (Desktop install)
-    * You need 15GB for Asahi Linux Desktop, but macOS itself needs a lot of free space for system updates to work, so the installer will expect you to leave 38GB of extra slack in macOS by default to avoid shooting yourself in the foot.
+    * You need 15GB for Dragon Linux Desktop, but macOS itself needs a lot of free space for system updates to work, so the installer will expect you to leave 38GB of extra slack in macOS by default to avoid shooting yourself in the foot.
 For example, if you have 60GB of free space, you will be able to shrink macOS by up to 22GB by default, freeing up 22GB for the new Linux install and leaving 38GB of remaining free space in the macOS partition.
 If you want to disable this check, enable expert mode when prompted.
 * A working internet connection
     * The installer will download 700MB ~ 4GB of data, depending on the OS you select.